nbd-wtf/soma/README.md

 Spacechain-inspired Open Market for Assets
 ==========================================

 This is a demo Spacechain.
-Spacechains can be used for all your wild ideas that need a blockchain, as long as they don't require a native currency (such as a Bitcoin).
-In this demo, we have in our hands a full fledged blockchain that does one thing: let's you issue and transfer non-fungible assets, each having a deterministically-generated unique identifier.
+[Spacechains](https://gist.github.com/RubenSomsen/c9f0a92493e06b0e29acced61ca9f49a#spacechains) can be used for all your wild ideas that need a blockchain, as long as they don't require a native currency (such as a bitcoin).
+In this demo, we have in our hands a fully-fledged blockchain that does one very boring thing: let's you issue and transfer non-fungible assets, each having a deterministically-generated unique identifier.

 To run the demo, start your Soma toolkit by running `docker run -it -p 8080:8080 -p 39735:39735 -p 9036:9036 -v ~/soma:/root --name soma --rm fiatjaf/soma`.
 This will start a container running `bitcoind` on signet, and ready to start a CLN `lightningd` node and a `soma` node daemon.
 The data will be saved at `~/soma`, in case you want to delete it later.